+I hereby give my consent and acknowledge by my signature that:

-Students will be going to (location) and will be away from the school from school Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climbing apparatus, cooking m camp stoves, tenting.) neals on Initial The students will be supervised by (a typical response might be " employees and hopefully 2 - 4 parent volunteers".
-It is important to indicate superviso arrangements that will not be modified or reduced.
-For instance, consider whether the proceed even if there are no parent volunteers, or if a specific teacher is sick, but a sub With older grades, you should add a sentence saying "Your child will not necessarily be an adult at all times.") ry Initial trip will stitute is available.
-My child has no illnesses, allergies or disabilities that may require special attention, exce described here: ept as Initial I am aware of the usual risks and dangers inherent in participation in all of the activities with this trip and of the possibility of personal injury, death, property damage or loss re the activities.
-The dangers and risks may include, but are not limited to: (provide spec and comprehensive information on any risks that are applicable.
-Some examples follow sulting from Initial Unorthodox or high-risk travel arrangements.
-Program locations.
+Students will be going to to (time bus, public transport, foot). (location) and will be away to s).
+They will be travelling by from the school from (i.e. school Initial umber) students will be: hiking, walking, using climbing appara atus, cooking meals on Initial arrangements that will not be mod proceed even if there are no paren (a typical response ent /guardian volunteers".
+It is impo- ified or reduced.
+For instance, consid t volunteers, or if a specific teacher is dd a sentence saying "Your child will r er whether the trip will sick, but a substitute is available.
+Initial My child has no illnesses, allergies described here: or disabilities that may require special attention, except as Initial with this trip and of the possibility of the activities.
+The dangers and risk dangers inherent in participation in all of personal injury, death, property dan ks may include, but are not limited to any risks that are applicable.
+Some e mage or loss resulting from (provide specific Initial Unorthodox or high-risk travel Program locations.
 Rugged terrain.
 Rock fall and avalanches.
 Weather.
 Equipment breakage, failures.
 Delayed rescue, accessibility.
-Conduct of the guide, chaperone or other group members.
-The possibility that your child may not heed safety instructions or restrictions given to the group.
-I acknowledge that if the Superintendent of Schools deems the trip unsafe, he or she ca students back at any time. an recall I will supply suitable equipment and clothing for my child's participation in all activities a with the field trip, including: associated Initial I am aware that I should contact the school for further information if I am unaware what and equipment is required for the activities or possible weather conditions of this field to child and I understand that it is our responsibility to ensure my child has all necessary effective and clothing. rip.
-My Initial responsible for any costs caused by my child's failure to abide by the Code of Conduct, including any costs to send my child home.

-My child and I understand that the school's Code of Conduct applies during this field trip.
-I will be

-Initial

-Accidents can be the result of the nature of the activity and car on either part of the student, or the School Board or its employ where the activity is taking place.
-By allowing your son/daught you are accepting the risk of an accident occurring, and agree t is suitable for your child. rees or agents, or the facility ter to participate in this activity, Initial In signing this consent and Waiver, I am not relying on any ora ments made by the School Board and its servants, agents, emp the Ministry of Education, to induce me to permit my child to ta out in this Consent and Waiver. loyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand th and understand that it is binding upon me, my heirs, executors executors and administrators.
-Initial Date: Signature of Witness Signature of Parent/Guardian Printed Name of Witness Printed Name of Parent/Guardian Address Address
+Conduct of the guide, chapero The possibility that your child the second s estrictions given to the group.
+I acknowledge that if the Superinte students back at any time. endent of Schools deems the trip unsa fe, they can recall Initial I will supply suitable equipment an with the field trip, including: d clothing for my child's participation in all activities associated Initial and equipment is required for the a ne school for further information if I a activities or possible weather conditior r responsibility to ensure my child has ns of this field trip.
+My Initial My child and I understand that the school's Code of Conduct applies duri ing this field trip.
+I will be responsible for any costs caused by my child's failure to abide b any costs to send my child home. y the Code of Conduct, including Initial Accidents can be the result of the nature of the activity and can on either part of the student, or the School Board or its employe where the activity is taking place.
+By allowing your son/daughte you are accepting the risk of an accident occurring, and agree the is suitable for your child. ees or agents, or the facility er to participate in this activity, Initial In signing this consent and Waiver, I am not relying on any oral ments made by the School Board and its servants, agents, empl the Ministry of Education, to induce me to permit my child to tal out in this Consent and Waiver. loyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand the terms of this Consent and Waiver and understand that it is binding upon me, my heirs, executors and administrators. executors and administrators.
+Initial Date: Signature of Witness Signature of Parent/Guardian - Printed Name of Witness Printed Name of Parent/Guardian - Address Address -